litian96/AdaDPS/README.md

 # Private Adaptive Optimization with Side Information

-This repository contains the code and experiments for the manuscript:
+This repository contains the code and experiments for the paper (ICML'22):

 > [Private Adaptive Optimization with Side Information](https://arxiv.org/abs/2202.05963)